PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Preliminaries

-where $P_{i, l}\left(\theta\right)$ is of the form appropriate to the type of item (i.e., 3PL, 2PL or GPC), $m_i$ is equal to 2 for dichotomously scored items and 3 for polytomously scored items, and $u_{i, l}$ is an indicator variable defined as: $u_{i, l}=\left\{ \right.$.
-This function can be viewed as a likelihood function to be maximized by the item parameters.
-With the estimated item parameters, $\theta$ can then be estimated~\citep{reise2014handbook}.
+where $P_{i, l}\left(\theta\right)$ is of the form specific to the type of item (i.e., 3PL, 2PL or GPC); $m_i$ equals 2 for dichotomously scored items and 3 for polytomously scored items; $u_{i, l}$ is an indicator defined as: